 During construction, Malcomson’s water system may experience a reduction in water pressure.
 In the event Malcomson needs to activate their drought contingency plan, signs will be posted through out the district notifying its customers.
 Malcomson’s drought contingency plan has various stages based on the water supply and the water demand.
 The plan also includes water restrictions based on the severity of the drought stage in effect.

 For the duration of this project, we are asking customers to practice water conservation.
 Water conservation can include limiting irrigation to early mornings when evaporation is low, checking for any water leaks throughout the house and irrigation system, turn off faucets, and lower washing machine water levels.
-If you would like additional information on ways to conserve water, please visit the Texas Water Development Board’s website at:
+If you would like additional information on ways to conserve water, please visit:

 The goal is to avoid mandatory water restrictions this summer.
 Thank you in advance for your conservation efforts.